Its-Rogue/Resolution-Switcher/README.md

 - Change the "os.system("[xyz]")" to the correct locations for the files
 - Change the "width != 2560" to "width != [YOUR NATIVE MONITOR WIDTH]"

-Once done, move the Res Switcher shortcut to the desktop and double click to switch
+Once done, create a shortcut from "Switcher.py", rename it to Res Switcher and move it to the desktop